 Whilst it is understandable that people want to be able to identify a certain event that ‘created’ their phobia, there is very little evidence to support this notion.
 Most people who have a phobia of flying in a plane have never been involved in a plane crash!

-Having worked with a large number of Emetophobia sufferers here in Wolverhampton there are a number of common ‘themes’ that we see that are more related to the development of this phobia, including the following observations:
+Having worked with a large number of Emetophobia sufferers here in the West Midlands there are a number of common ‘themes’ that we see that are more related to the development of this phobia, including the following observations:

 - Sufferers always have a very high ‘desire for control’ and may even have associated OCD problems